 It also nicely set up the concept of Fortitude itself, with Sky Atlantic introducing the public to one of the show’s central ‘characters’, so to speak.

 Paddy Power is another brand that’s well-known for PR stunts.
-One of its most off-the-wall was the time it sent a mariachi band to serenade Donald Trump as he arrived in Glasgow.
+One of its most off-the-wall was the time it sent a mariachi band to serenade Donald Trump as he arrived in Glasgow in 2016.

 Um, why, you might ask?
 It was merely in response to Trump’s promise to build a wall between Mexico and the US – one he made during his presidential campaign.